 \subsection{Dynamics of Coronal Plasma}

-We highlighted three time periods in different evolution stages of active regions and demonstrate coronal features that are comparable to structures and activities observed in the real corona.
+We highlighted three time periods in different evolution stages of active regions and demonstrated coronal features that are comparable to structures and dynamics in observations.

 When the first active region starts to appear in the photosphere, we found in the synthetic AIA images a bubble-like dimming region that slowly expands from the active region to almost the whole corona.
-We investigated the emission measures and thermodynamics properties in the coronal above the forming active region.
-Both the mean temperature and density in the corona increases, and this trend coincides with the growth of photospheric magnetic flux.
+We investigated the emission measures and thermodynamic properties in the corona above the forming active region.
+Both the mean temperature and density in the corona increase, and this trend coincides with the growth of the photospheric magnetic flux.
 Consequently, the emission in the temperature range of the original quiet Sun corona drops by an order of magnitude, which leads to the dimming region.
 As a comparison, the synthetic images of a filter that is sensitive to higher temperatures would demonstrate a brightening above the forming active region.

-We demonstrated two eruptive activities that occur in the early and late stages of active region formation, respectively.
+We demonstrated two eruption events that occur in the early and late stages of active region evolution.
 In the early stage when the active regions are forming through fast flux emergence, a large-scale eruption ejects a significant amount of plasma from the lower atmosphere to over 100\,Mm in the corona.
-This eruption provides an instance of mass circulation on the large scale.
-Ejected plasma with temperature around $10^5$\,K may fall back to the solar surface along magnetic field lines, or get heated and becomes a mass source for hotter coronal loops.
+This eruption provides an instance of mass circulation on large scales.
+Ejected plasma with a temperature of about $10^5$\,K may fall back to the solar surface along magnetic field lines or be heated and become a mass source for hotter coronal loops.
 Some clumps could ``float'' up and down in the corona, as they are supported by the magnetic field.

-A fast propagating jet is observed in the late stage when the active regions have developed strong and complex magnetic field.
+A fast propagating jet occurs in the late stage when the active regions have developed strong and complex magnetic fields.
 The speed of the bulk of the jet is over 500\,km/s, and the {\it apparent} speed of the leading front of the jet exceeds 1000\,km/s.
 The plasma in the source region of the jet is heated to extremely high temperature (${>}20$\,MK), which is strong evidence of magnetic reconnection.